Road verge

-A road verge is a strip of grass or plants, and sometimes also trees, located between a roadway (carriageway) and a sidewalk (pavement).
-Verges are known by dozens of other names, often quite regional; see Terminology below.
+A road verge is a strip of groundcover consisting of grass or garden plants, and sometimes also shrubs and trees, located between a roadway and a sidewalk.
+Verges are known by dozens of other names such as grass strip, nature strip, curb strip, berm, park strip, or tree lawn, the usage of which is often quite regional.

-The land is often public property, with maintenance usually being a municipal responsibility.
-Some municipal authorities, however, require that abutting property owners maintain their respective verge areas, as well as the adjunct footpaths or sidewalks.
+Road verges are often considered public property, with maintenance usually being a municipal responsibility.
+Some local authorities, however, require abutting property owners to help maintain (e.g. watering, mowing, edging, trimming/pruning and weeding) their respective verge areas, as well as clean the adjunct footpaths and gutters, as a form of community work.

-Benefits include visual aesthetics, increased safety and comfort of sidewalk users, protection from spray from passing vehicles, and a space for benches, bus shelters, street lights, and other public amenities.
+Benefits of having road verges include visual aesthetics, increased safety and comfort of sidewalk users, protection from spray from passing vehicles, and a space for benches, bus shelters, street lights, and other public amenities.
 Verges are also often part of sustainability for water conservation or the management of urban runoff and water pollution and can provide useful wildlife habitat.
-Snow that has been ploughed off the street in colder climates often is stored in the area of the verge by default.
+Snow that has been plowed off the street in colder climates is often stored in the area of the verge by default.

-In the British Isles, verges are the last location of habitats for a range of flora.
+In the British Isles, road verges serve as important habitats for a range of plants, including rare wildflowers.
+In the UK, around 700 different species of wildflower can be found growing on verges, including 29 of the country's 52 species of orchid.
+Verges can also support a wide range of animals and plants that may have been displaced from their usual grassland habitats, as the soil is not extensively fertilised and relatively undisturbed by human activity.
+Animals that reside on verges range from small insects and amphibians, to larger reptiles, mammals and birds, which rely on verges as a corridor connecting areas of undamaged habitat.
+As a result, verges may be managed by local areas to encourage biodiversity and conserve the ecosystems that rely on them.

 The main disadvantage of a road verge is that the right-of-way must be wider, increasing the cost of the road.
 In some localities, a wider verge offers opportunity for later road widening, should the traffic usage of a road demand this.
 For this reason, footpaths are usually sited a significant distance from the curb.

+Certain nutrient amounts in a verge's soil can be influenced by the amount of traffic on the road it sits beside; roads with heavier traffic tend to have more nitrate in the soil due to nitrogen compounds from air pollution leaching out of the atmosphere and into the ground.